-Here at Smiths Hire, we are able to identify the right equipment for you to work safely at height when space is tight.
+Here at Smiths Hire, we are able to identify the right tool hire and equipment for you to work safely at height when space is tight.
 Let’s take a look at some major concerns as well as a host of points to address in order to avoid potentially serious incidents onsite.

 Another Form of Working at Heights

 When many contractors think of working at height, they will most likely list tasks such as installing signage within a carpark, changing traffic lights, fixing street lighting or replacing a roof.
 However, there are many scenarios which will require contractors to work in challenging internal spaces.
 Some examples of working at height in tight spaces include:

 - Repairing an HVAC system.

 - Installing overhead lights within the showroom.

 The chances of an accidental slip or fall are just as real and in some situations, increased.
 This is why it is vital to embrace the correct techniques as well as hiring the appropriate equipment such as a narrow scaffolding tower to avoid such issues.
 How can you address safety at height while still retaining a sense of efficiency?

 Ladders are one of the more common tools that are used when working at heights within cramped spaces.
 While extension ladders and a-frame variants will often come in handy, there are other scenarios that will require the dedicated use of more sturdy and durable structures.
 For instance, a long narrow scaffolding tower can be utilised when dealing with challenging heights and a limited amount of floor space.
 Not only will these accommodate concerns when performing overhead tasks, but their extra level of stability will ensure that workers will remain safe at all times whilst completing projects.

 Working at Height in Tight Spaces: Factors to Address